Tiny-Earth/DemoSite/site/src/inclusive.md

 ### The Instructor Dimension

 `TODO: Instructor Dimension section order: (1) Reflect on and share your identities: social, disciplinary/STEM, and instructor, (2) Address your biases and assumptions, and (3) Gauge your own sense of belonging/ TIMSI for instructor - apply their own self-efficacy and identity with inclusive teaching`

+`Text from Sarah: The first consideration for inclusive learning involves thinking about how our identities influence the course climate and therefore learning.
+It invites us to be aware of how our social, emotional, and pedagogical perspectives shape how we teach.
+Take Professor González, for example, who shares a story about themself on the first day of class:
+[vignette] "I was born in Puerto Rico but grew up outside Sacramento, California, with my family and two black cats.
+I had no idea what I wanted to be when I grew up, but I was able to take advantage of multiple research programs nearby at Sac State and in San Francisco during my college summers.
+I hated the first program in anthropology.
+All I did was dig in the dirt looking for ancient shards of broken pottery, alone in the hot sun.
+I never knew why my effort mattered, and I was ready to leave science.
+But the project between my sophomore and junior years convinced me to stay: My supervisor partnered with an Antarctic research group to analyze data from ice core extractions.
+We had weekly video calls with the team on site to discuss our findings.
+I loved the global and team aspects of the research.
+After that experience, my courses made more sense and were more relevant, so I found myself applying myself harder to school because I felt like I had purpose and direction.
+I was admitted to grad school followed by a 2-year postdoc.
+Now I am a climate scientist trying to predict how human activity affects the planet’s heating and cooling cycles.
+I still have two black cats (but they are different cats)."
+The story above is simple, but it contains multitudes.
+It requires the instructor to consciously reflect on the identities they bring into the classroom, and to consider what may interest or inspire students.
+This particular story elicits elements of wayfinding through multiple experiences outside a normal college curriculum, which could inspire students to do the same.
+It also talks about working with a global team, inferring that the instructor is open-minded and curious.
+The story hints that the professor is Puerto Rican or other Latine origin and couples it with a successful outcome of becoming a college professor, demonstrating a positive example of someone from an HEC succeeding in STEM.
+By injecting light humor about pets, the instructor conveys humanity and approachability, which cue a safe and supportive learning environment.
+We can all tell a story on the first day of class.
+If you do nothing else, do that.
+But what else can we do?`

 ```@raw html
 <!--